21 July, 2025

 Step 2 – Use the Erlang C Formula

 Most workforce planners use the Erlang C formula to determine the minimum number of agents needed to meet service levels.
+There are free calculators online if you're looking to do this yourself and save a bit of time.
+The formula itself can be heavy to digest..

 While the math can get technical, here’s the concept: